 By the 1960s, Tiffany & Co. had begun diversifying into other U.S. areas of importance such as trophy design, since which they have been responsible for the design of the NFL Vince Lombardi trophy, NBA Larry O’Brien trophy, and several different batches of championship rings for a variety of teams.
 They also rose their brand to new heights when they were commissioned to create President Lyndon B. Johnson’s official china.

 Throughout the years the company expanded into other areas such as perfumes but always kept the main focus on their jewelry brand.
-It’s through the collaboration of the Tiffany & Co. brand with other mainstream artists such as Andy Warhol and Paloma Picasso that the company has been able to keep their brand relevant and on top even to this day.
+It’s through the collaboration of the Tiffany & Co. brand with other mainstream artists such as Andy Warhol and Paloma Picasso that the company has been able to keep its brand relevant and on top even to this day.